bcourter/SpaceClaim-Addins-Experimental/README.txt

 WARNING: You don't want to go here.

 Know that:
-* This is mainly code I've created for art projects, and is not designed to be reusable.
+* This is mainly code I've created for art projects.
+It is not designed to be reusable.
 * It includes some disgusting hacks that can crash SpaceClaim.
 * The UI is awful.
 * The code is a terrible mess.